The food is local.

 - 23.5 million Americans live in so-called food deserts, which lack access to fresh produce.
 Only 3% of American cropland is used to grow fruits and vegetables.

-- More than 68% of American adults are overweight or obese and nearly one-third of the nation’s children and adolescents age 2 to 19 are overweight or obese.
+- More than 68% of adults and nearly one-third of children and adolescents age 5 to 19 are overweight or obese in the United States.

 Share this page to spread the New Roots story.